aasha01/COVID-19-Visual-Choropleth/README.md

   - Confirmed cases for all available counrties

 ## Packages Used for plotting
-chart_studio.plotly as py
+- chart_studio.plotly as py
-chart_studio.tools as tls
+- chart_studio.tools as tls
-plotly.graph_objs as go
+- plotly.graph_objs as go
+- plotly.express
   - plotly.plotly and plotly.tools returns brloe error as these packages were deprecated
     - ImportError:
     - The plotly.plotly module is deprecated,